ibm-cloud-docs/containers/cs_ingress.md

 {: #wildcard_tls}
 **Note**:
 * The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
-For clusters created after 5 June 2018, the IBM-provided Ingress subdomain TLS certificate is a wildcard certificate and can be used for registered wildcard subdomain.
+For clusters created after 5 June 2018, the IBM-provided Ingress subdomain TLS certificate is a wildcard certificate and can be used for the registered wildcard subdomain.
 For clusters created before 5 June, 2018, TLS certificate will be updated to a wildcard certificate when the current TLS certificate is renewed.
 * If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
 To use TLS, you must get a wildcard certificate.

 ### Multiple domains within a namespace